 Fabliha Enam Chowdhury is a PhD student at NJIT.
 She completed her BSc in Electrical and Electronic Engineering from Chittagong University of Engineering and Technology (CUET).
 Since her undergrad, she has been exploring the methods of integrating her foundational knowledge on signal processing and machine learning for neural pathway analysis.
 She has been passionate about contributing to the advancement of Rehabilitation Technology and is currently interested in advancing her knowledge on exploiting EMG signals for analysing neuromuscular mechanisms.

-Jordan Safi is a first-year Biomedical Engineering student on the biomaterials track.
-She is interested in pursuing Tissue Engineering, particularly in muscular tissue engineering and muscle regeneration.
-As a member of the CNAlab, she hopes to utilize her knowledge and passion for strength training and human physiology to expand her knowledge of muscular physiology, especially weakened and/or injured muscular physiology.
+Jordan Safi is a second-year Biomedical Engineering student on the biomaterials track, interested in the applications of Tissue Engineering for muscular dysfunctions, diseases, and injuries.
+As a member of the CNAlab, she hopes to utilize her knowledge and passion of physiology and physical fitness to better understand the underlying conditions behind neuromuscular dysfunction and explore novel approaches in recovery.

 Youssef Saied is a fourth-year biomedical engineering major on the biomaterials track at NJIT.
 He is interested in orthopedics and is pursuing a career in medicine as a physician.
 As a member of the CNAlab, he looks to gain expertise in the process of rehabilitation by developing devices intended for those with neuromuscular conditions using his background in engineering and software design.